Alan Clive Roberts

 Alan Clive Roberts (28 April 1934 – 1 December 2021) was a British materials scientist, consultant and engineer who specialised in biomaterials, clinical prosthetics and implants in reconstructive surgery.
 He specialised in the research, development and the use of tissue adhesives in wound management.
 He is known by some as the "father of tissue adhesive".

 He was awarded the Prince Philip Medal for research in the field of implantation materials in 1970, the MBE in 1982, and the OBE for contributions to science and technology in 2002.

 He was director of the Centre for Clinical Prosthetics at the Bradford Teaching Hospitals NHS Trust and Professor of Biomaterials in Surgery at the Academic Surgical Unit of the University of Hull.
 He was also a consultant clinical scientist at Nuffield Hospital in Leeds, and the head of the Clinical Prosthetics Department at St Luke's Hospital, Bradford.
 Roberts was former joint director of the Institute of Health Research and was chairman of the National Research Ethics Service from 2006 to 2011.
 He was Pro-Chancellor and Chairman of the Court and Council at the University of Leeds from 1983 to 2000.

 Roberts was a fellow of the Royal Society of Medicine and was its vice-president from 2007 to 2009 and the founder of the Technology in Medicine section of the Society.
 He was also an honorary treasurer of the society.
 He was awarded the Honorary Fellowship at the Royal Society of Medicine, its highest honour, in 2010.

+Roberts also served with the British Army as part of the Territorial Army, in the Royal Artillery.
+During his service he served in command positions including being the Commanding Officer of the Leeds University Officer Training Corps.
+He also served as Chairman of the Council of United Kingdom Military Education Committees.